How Does This Workshop Work?

 Why Document It?

-We're now at the point where we have automated systems checking our own marketing claims against reality every week.
-The marketing-reality audit compares what we say we've built (FEATURES.yaml) against what's actually live — flagging oversells before users do.
-That's the level of operational honesty we're going for.
+I'm now at the point where I have automated systems checking my own marketing claims against reality every week.
+The marketing-reality audit compares what I say I've built (FEATURES.yaml) against what's actually live β flagging oversells before users do.
+That's the level of operational honesty I'm going for.